MimiMag/ac-programming-languages/01-imperative-and-procedural-programming-in-C/README.md

 * Run a compiler (like gcc on mac) for a specific file, run the a.out file that is generated.

 ## Arduino
 * You need the [arduino editor](https://www.arduino.cc/en/Main/Software).
-Copy the code in there, make sure you have the additional library `oneqire 2.3.4`
+Open the code in there and connect it to your Arduino device.